 Skip to content

 It’s hard enough deciding whether or not you should offer your baby a dummy.
 Once you’ve made the decision, you then need to pick out a dummy.
 Where to start?
 There are so many different ones on the market!
 Ultimately, your baby will make the decision for you.
 Many babies have a definite preference when it comes to the dummy.
+Parents often seek the best dummy for their baby's needs, considering factors like material, nipple shape, and age suitability.
 There are two main decisions to start: orthodontic or cherry teat, and latex or silicone?

 Hevea Natural Pacifier - Cottage Blue & Gorgeous Grey